WFM: Please give us a brief introduction of your firm and a few of your recently completed important projects.

 ZC: The façade material depends on design which is based on the category of the building being designed.

 There is a slow but perceptible shift from the use of traditional masonry towards the use of new and innovative façade materials.
-The concept is fast catching up in India but it is not just for the aesthetic reasons.
-The new materials offer better natural lighting, air flow and are in line with the increasing adoption of green and sustainable building practices, an essential in current times.
+The concept is fast catching up in India but it is not just for aesthetic reasons.
+The new materials offer better natural lighting, and air flow and are in line with the increasing adoption of green and sustainable building practices, an essential in current times.

-Recent trends show an array of structural practices and lightweight building such as rain screen façades and sun breakers, dual wall façades and even building integrated photo voltaic though at a very small scale.
+Recent trends show an array of structural practices and lightweight buildings such as rain screen façades and sun breakers, dual wall façades and even building integrated photo voltaic though at a very small scale.

 I also foresee parametric façade technology with Indian architectural concepts will be the next big thing for façades in India.
-The façade material being unitised glazing and high pressure laminates, zinc, copper and steel.
+The façade material is unitised glazing and high pressure laminates, zinc, copper and steel.

-WFM: Double façade is being used in many buildings in west for thermal control, but not so popular in India.
+WFM: Double façade is being used in many buildings in the west for thermal control, but not so popular in India.
 Why?

 However adequate drainage, thermal control and the avoidance of damp ingress need to be thought about more carefully in India.
-Poor detailing and lack of careful drainage must be addressed in tropical monsoon driven environments.
+Poor detailing and lack of careful drainage must be addressed in tropical monsoon-driven environments.

 ZC: We are always looking for innovative materials to use for our façades.
-However we do try to keep costs down, to be resourceful and more sustainable we tend to source locally.
+However, we do try to keep costs down, and to be resourceful and more sustainable we tend to source locally.
 The quality of building finishes and methods of construction are always being looked at; particularly the use of steel frame systems.

 WFM: How are you looking at the plasticity of the material to mould the façade and then the colours and concepts?

 ZC: There is an underlying beauty in creating simple façades detailed well.
-However, with retail designs we do look at methods to clad our buildings in original ways, in particular, the decorative sun screens as in our award winning project Vegas in Dwarka, Delhi.
+However, with retail designs, we do look at methods to clad our buildings in original ways, in particular, the decorative sunscreens as in our award-winning project Vegas in Dwarka, Delhi.

-WFM: Tell us about your recent projects in India?
+WFM: Tell us about your recent projects in India.
 How different are the façade designs of the projects?

 ZC: We try to be original in what we do.
-Each centre brings different challenges with it – from project size, site conditions to client expectations.
-In many ways, retail centres do have characters of their own driven by varying design concepts; however for any given retail centre, we work hard at controlling signage with the integrity of the architecture.
+Each centre brings different challenges with it – from project size, and site conditions to client expectations.
+In many ways, retail centres do have characters of their own driven by varying design concepts; however, for any given retail centre, we work hard at controlling signage with the integrity of the architecture.

 ZC: We are generally seeing an overuse of glass in contemporary architecture in India; Glass is an efficient façade material with low U values, similar to masonry construction.
 Coatings used on the surfaces, laminates and secondary skins can help control uncomfortable solar heat gain and glare.